Santa Barbara City College

-Many international students start their American education at Santa Barbara City College and then transfer to University of California Santa Barbara (UCSB).
-Santa Barbara City College transfers more students to UCSB than another other college due in part to the guaranteed transfer program.
+Many international students start their American education at Santa Barbara City College and then transfer to the University of California Santa Barbara (UCSB).
+Santa Barbara City College transfers more students to UCSB than any other college due in part to the guaranteed transfer program.
 Santa Barbara City College also has an excellent transfer rate to other UC's as well as other four year schools, and many past international students have transferred to top universities.

 The Santa Barbara City College campus is located on a bluff overlooking the Pacific Ocean only steps to the beach.
 It is truly one of the most picturesque locations in the United States.
 The campus is located about 90 minutes north of Los Angeles and approximately 6 hours south of San Francisco.
 Santa Barbara is known as America's Riviera; it is a clean, safe and healthy learning environment.

 Santa Barbara City College (SBCC) offers two program options: 1) the Academic Program, and 2) the English Language Training & College Prep Program.
 Both programs require full-time studies (12 units minimum per semester).

 The Academic Program is for students who are prepared for advanced English & regular college courses.
 It offers a wide variety of majors and courses, many of which transfer to four-year colleges and universities.
 English proficiency for admission to the academic program is assessed during the application process.
 For non-native English speakers, English Proficiency can be demonstrated in a variety of ways, including standardized test scores, successful completion of 2-3 years of English courses (depending on education system), or private language school training.
 Please contact our international admissions coordinator or student advisers for additional information.